chargebee/cb-provider-spi/README.md

 - Java 17

-If you are building your application with java, you can use any active version of library as dependency in your Maven or Gradle project.
+If you are building your application with java, you can use any active library version as dependency in your Maven or Gradle project.

 ### Maven